ThGail/Fully-Connected-Neural-Network-Generator/README.md

 This program contains a class with a few tools to manage your network.
 By using it, you will be able to create and train a neural network with whatever dimensions you want.
 The details are in the program's sheet.
 A few explanations are also in the in the program, follow the #.

-I will to update the program, two importants things still need to be implemented :
+I will update the program, two importants things still need to be implemented :
   - the network does not use biases
   - there is only the sigmoide as an activation function